-On May 25, 2010, your Board approved the 2010-11 One-Year Action Plan (Action Plan) for the Thirty-sixth Program Year (July 1, 2010 through June 30, 2011) to receive CDBG funds from the U.S. Department of Housing and Urban Development (HUD).
-The Action Plan contains the County's One-Year Plan to carry out housing and community development activities funded by the CDBG program.
-The proposed CDBG Reimbursable Contract with the Wilmington Community Clinic is consistent with the purposes set forth in the Action Plan.
+On May 24, 2016, your Board approved the 2016-2017 One-Year Action Plan (Action Plan) for the Forty-First Program Year (July 1, 2016 through June 30, 2017) to receive CDBG funds from the U.S. Department of Housing and Urban Development (HUD).
+The Action Plan contains the County's One-Year plan to carry out housing and community development activities funded by the CDBG Program.
+The proposed CDBG Reimbursable Contract is consistent with the purposes set forth in the Action Plan.